 Twenty-four written submissions were received on the NPRM.
-These submissions and comments have been considered and as a result no changes were made to the proposed amendment to Part 1.
+These submissions and comments have been considered and as a result, the proposed Appendix A transition rule requiring retrofitting of 406 MHz ELT has been withdrawn and replaced by a new rule that reflects the ICAO standards for the carriage of 406 MHz ELT.

-The rule was then referred to Parliament's Regulations Review Committee before being signed by the Minister for Transport Safety.
+The rule as amended was then referred to Parliament's Regulations Review Committee before being signed by the Minister for Transport Safety.